QuinntonCarter/weatherapp/notes.md

 NOT MVP

-- drag and drop extended forecast windows
+- drag and drop extended forecast windows.. maybe just convert to using react95
-- try importing celestial bodies component(s) from nasa image viewer
-- if works, use post processing pixelate filter => can use on forecast cards